Nandalala: Release

-Made on a budget of ₹ 3.5 crore, Nandalalas post-production works were finished in early 2009, Nandalala was evading release dates for over a year, mainly since distributors were fearing and unwilling to distribute the film due to its offbeat theme.
-Finally Ayngaran International was able to release the film on 26 November 2010, one-a-half years after its completion, facing opposition from newcomer Sripathy's Kanimozhi.
-Nandalala took the better opening at the Chennai box office, opening at second position, ranking just behind Mynaa, while earning ₹ 20,89,502 from 146 screens.
-The film was subsequently crowded out at the box-office by new releases, becoming an average grosser.
+Made on a budget of ₹ 3.5 crore, Nandalalas release faced delays.
+Finally it was released on 26 November 2010, one-a-half years after its completion, facing opposition from Kanimozhi.

-Reviews

 Before the wide theatrical release on 26 November, the film was screened several times at film festivals and as preview shows to prominent filmmakers, actors and distributors.
-Following one such preview show, actor-director Kamal Haasan had described the film as an "excellent, must-watch film", recommending Sun Pictures to distribute the film.
-At the Norway Film Festival, the film had won the Critics' as well as the People's Choice Award.
+Following one such preview show, actor-director Kamal Haasan had described the film as an "excellent, must-watch film", unsuccessfully recommending Sun Pictures to distribute the film.
+At the Norway Film Festival, the film won the Critics' and People's Choice Awards.
+Though the film received critical acclaim after its theatrical release, it fared poorly at the box office with the media attributing this to its lack of entertainment value.

+Reception

-After its theatrical release, the film gained mostly highly positive reviews and praise, with most critics claiming that Myshkin had made a meaningful film that marks a milestone in Tamil cinema.
+After its theatrical release, the film received critical acclaim.
 The Hindus Malathi Rangarajan, too gave a very positive verdict, calling it the "real road film" that is made "for seekers of worthy cinema".
-Further praising the director, she cites that Myshkin "rises high above the standards he set with the earlier quality cocktails" and that "Tamil cinema needs more creators like him".
-Pavithra Srinivasan of Rediff rated the film four out five describing Nandalala as "brilliant", eventually finding a place in the list of her "Best Tamil films of 2010" article, while a review from Indiaglitz labelled the film as "mindblowing and marvellous", further claiming that Myshkin "seems to have taken Tamil cinema to a new height".
+Further praising the director, she cites that Mysskin "rises high above the standards he set with the earlier quality cocktails" and that "Tamil cinema needs more creators like him".
+Pavithra Srinivasan of Rediff.com rated the film four out five describing Nandalala as "brilliant", eventually finding a place in the list of her "Best Tamil films of 2010" article.

-A Behindwoods reviewer, too, gave the film four out of five, describing the film as "Picture Perfect" that "transcends genres and even barriers of language".
-Top10Cinemas reviewer labelled the film as Mysskin's "yet another trademark", while, as per Sify.com, a "popular English daily" had given it four and a half out five, the highest rating it has given for any Tamil film.
-Meanwhile, Sify critic Sreedhar Pillai in his review described Nandalala as "another heart wrenching story" that was "slow and melancholic", claiming it was for people "like films that explores the realms of anguish and despair".
+As per Sify, a "popular English daily" had given the film four and a half out five, the highest rating it has given for any Tamil film.
+Meanwhile, trade analyst Sreedhar Pillai in his review for Sify, described Nandalala as "another heart wrenching story" that was "slow and melancholic", claiming it was for people "like films that explores the realms of anguish and despair".
+The New Indian Express review tributed Ilaiyaraaja for an "outstanding" background score, it criticised Mysskin for replicating "not just the concept, but almost the entire graph of the plot and narration" of Kikujiro, labelling it as "blatant plagiarism".

-Plagiarism

-The film drew criticism for its inspiration from Kikujiro.
-Whilst The New Indian Express review tributed Ilaiyaraaja for an "outstanding" background score, it criticised Myshkin for replicating "not just the concept, but almost the entire graph of the plot and narration" of the original, labelling it as "blatant plagiarism".
 The critic added that it is "not just an embarrassment to the maker, but to the viewer too".